expo/expo/docs/pages/eas-update/environment-variables.md

 });
 ```

-The code above sets the `extra` property.
+The code above sets the `extra` property to an object with the environment variable as a member.
 Now, we need to set and get the variable in our project.

 ## Setting and getting environment variables during development